divine-ray/Servilia/Somewhat Coherent/War and Flesh/Deployed Giant.md

-some group of transcended or otherwise intangible entities which evaded the maws of the nolka are using their position to play tricks to the entire universe
-***

 Gunfire ringing in my ear, bullets hailing from above.
 The whistling, ear-shattering noise, then the impact.
 Everyone scuttles about, as if someone prodded a stick into an anthill, looking for bodies to recover.